 - The District-Wide School Safety Plan shall be directly linked to the individual Building-Level Emergency Response Plans for Hudson Falls Central School.
 The protocols reflected in the District-Wide School Safety Plan will be used to guide the development and implementation of the individual Building-Level Emergency Response Plans. - The development of the District-Wide Safety Plan was a collaborative effort involving members of the District Emergency Response Team, Building Emergency Response Teams, law enforcement officials, county emergency service coordinators, and the Capital Region BOCES Health Safety Risk Management Services.
-The plan was further developed utilizing the guidelines provided the by the New York State Education Department. - The Superintendent has appointed Kevin Polunci as the Chief Emergency Officer.
+The plan was further developed utilizing the guidelines provided by the New York State Education Department.

+• The Superintendent has appointed Kevin Polunci as the Chief Emergency Officer.
 The Chief Emergency Officer or designee, is responsible for coordinating communication between staff and law enforcement and first responders and for ensuring the staff's understanding of the district-level safety plan.
-The chief emergency officer or designee shall also be responsible for ensuring completion and yearly update of building-level emergency response plans. - In the event of an emergency or violent incident, the initial response to all emergencies at an individual school will be by the Building Emergency Response Team.
-The Hudson Falls Central School District consist of the following facilities:
+The Chief Emergency Officer, or designee, is responsible for: